DEBT SOLUTIONS

 How does the Minimal Asset Process (MAP) work?

-What kind of debts can be included in a Minimal Asset Process?
+What kind of debts can be included in a MAP?

 How do I apply for the Minimal Asset Process?